Process Overload

 Common varietal associations: —

 Robert’s opinion: Super strong funk.
-You get the strong fermented, savory notes from heavy fermentations, along with the punchy fruitiness.
+You get the strong fermented, savory notes, along with the punchy fruitiness.

 Kopi luwak